Australia–Papua New Guinea relations: Early relations

+In February 1977, Australia and Papua New Guinea signed the "Agreement on Trade and Commercial Relations between the Government of Australia and the Government of Papua New Guinea (PATCRA)", establishing a free trade area between the two nations.

+In 1987, the two nations signed the Joint Declaration of Principles Guiding Relations Between Australia and Papua New Guinea.

+In September 1991, Australia and Papua New Guinea signed the "Agreement on Trade and Commercial Relations between the Government of Australia and the Government of Papua New Guinea (PATCRA II)", expanding upon the previous agreement from 1977.

-In 2001, relations were very good.
-A detention center was built on Manus Island, in Papua New Guinea, as part of Australia's "Pacific Solution".
-Refugee claimants seeking asylum in Australia were sent to Manus Island (or Nauru), and Australia paid for the costs of their detention, providing Papua New Guinea with economic aid.
+In 2001, a detention centre was built on Manus Island, in Papua New Guinea, as part of Australia's "Pacific Solution".
+Refugee claimants seeking asylum in Australia were sent to Manus Island (or Nauru).
+Australia paid for the costs of their detention, providing Papua New Guinea with economic aid.
 The last inmate was Aladdin Sisalem, who was kept in solitary confinement from July 2003 until he was finally granted asylum in Australia in June 2004.
-Australia continued to pay for the upkeep of the empty detention center until late 2007.
+Australia continued to pay for the upkeep of the empty detention centre until late 2007.

+Relations between Prime Minister Sir Michael Somare (PNG) and Prime Minister John Howard (Australia) were often strained.
 In March 2005, Somare was required by security officers at Brisbane Airport, Australia, to remove his shoes during a routine departure security check.
 He took strong exception to what he considered a humiliation, leading to a diplomatic contretemps and a significant cooling of relations between the two countries.
 A protest march in Port Moresby saw hundreds march on the Australian High Commission, demanding an apology.

-In 2006, tensions between Papua New Guinea and Australia worsened due to the "Julian Moti affair".
-Moti, a close associate of Manasseh Sogavare, the then Prime Minister of the Solomon Islands, was arrested in Port Moresby on 29 September 2006 under an Australian extradition request to face child sex charges in relation to events in Vanuatu in 1997.
+In 2006, tensions between Papua New Guinea and Australia worsened due to the Moti affair.
+Julian Moti, a close associate of Manasseh Sogavare, the then Prime Minister of the Solomon Islands, was arrested in Port Moresby on 29 September 2006 under an Australian extradition request to face child sex charges in relation to events in Vanuatu in 1997.
 After breaking bail conditions and taking sanctuary in the Solomon Islands High Commission, he was flown to the Solomon Islands on a clandestine PNG Defence Force flight on the night of 10 October, causing outrage on the part of the Australian government.
-Australia then cancelled ministerial-level talks in December and banned senior Papua New Guinea ministers from entering Australia.
+Australia then cancelled ministerial-level talks in December and banned senior Papua New Guinea ministers from entering Australia, including Somare.

 In 2007, both prime ministers faced elections.
 Somare was re-elected, but Howard was defeated and succeeded by Kevin Rudd.
 Rudd soon set out to mend Australian-PNG relations.
 He met his Papua New Guinean counterpart in Bali in December 2007 to resume normal diplomatic relations.
+Rudd agreed with Somare to shift the focus of relations to economic ties.
 In March 2008, Rudd visited Papua New Guinea.